 Green Climate Fund

-The Green Climate Fund is the world’s only financial institution devoted solely to climate finance in the developing world.
-The CMIA holds one of the two active Private Sector Observer seats on the UN Green Climate Fund Board.
-As such, CMIA leads a global coalition of private sector players who are interested in how to mobilise private finance through the GCF, ensuring that their voice is heard by the GCF board to facilitate the design of effective finance and market solutions to combat climate change.
-The GCF is designed to help channel some of the US$100billion per year that developed countries have pledged to mobilise in climate finance targeted at developing countries by 2020.
+The Green Climate Fund (GCF) was established by the UN in 2010 and is the world’s only financial institution devoted solely to climate finance in the developing world.
+CMIA holds one of two APSO seats on the UN Green Climate Fund Board.
+As such, CMIA leads a global coalition of private sector players who are driven to mobilise private finance through the GCF, ensuring that their voice is heard by the GCF board to facilitate the design of effective finance and market solutions to combat climate change.

 Climate Investment Funds